The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh6.googleusercontent.com/eRef9RZZ_akfnYlhYmvPqwwWaWnuuXveIw3KAwCd_vCn7OdPdUz90zH13J92w5s2GJUbud5TovyrXaVMAqNfaFCuyxjgzqbrhz-PFK3b-igHDZm0h_UeCnnXH7SHHwCgzQz2db9S=s0)

 Instead of using instants as fillers, we align the filler UI phase with micro downtimes to generate its needed MP.
 The more MP is generated, the more effective this line becomes.
-For example, if 1 Umbral Soul can be used or if 3 UI1 ticks can be obtained, we instead have the following line:
+For example, if one Umbral Soul can be used or if three UI1 ticks can be obtained, we instead have the following line:

 ![](https://lh6.googleusercontent.com/3DWsRDDjm3d-t7phzSAAcuGjcHXUXQgkwLw26zTQ4p9HTUcoce_c-N6kR7ROsLIosFvIwjGaqqAQWgYMqzCP8q0-P9tBXw12sjvqiHfasGG7HTvQWhh8eRBNaSSarO6aHObpbTBD=s0)

-1 UI1 and 1 UI2 ticks are assumed.
+One UI1 and one UI2 ticks are assumed.
 If the first F1 procs, use the F3P and cast 3xF4.
-This line with 3 F4 casts is about 1.7% stronger than slow F3 into 4xF4.
+This line with three F4 casts is about 1.7% stronger than slow F3 into 4xF4.

 [There are more variations of this line](https://docs.google.com/document/d/17SlCNw0xbIzBJbzN6E65GoZrmxLHQ1rkZgkb6q_-Hjk/edit?usp=sharing) depending on the exact amount of mana generated and on the timing and type of the downtime.
 The principle is still the same.
 If clipping the Transpose is required then whether or not this is a gain over slow F3 would depend on the scenario.